mkreitze/libFBCAGen/README.md

 # Functions

+To generate, visualize and save FBCA, a variety of functions are used.
+They are sorted by dependence/relevence on one another, and their order is as follows: initCA (FBCA initalization) copyOver (Custom copying function for FBCA data structure) updateFBCA (Updates FBCA once)

  **initCA**
 The first function is the generation of an FBCAs inital conditions, known as its L_0.
 This is done through use of rand.randint to populate each cell with state from 0 to n-1.
 This leads to the standard representation of a level-map.
 Level-maps are a grid of states, represented by a 2D list, saved row wise.